Skip to main content

 }

-Currently only working setting you are able to change (which has any effect) is the periodicUpdate.
-This setting allows you to change how often (in hours) you would like to check for updates.
+Modifying the periodicUpdate value allows you to change how often (in hours) you would like to check for updates.

 Disabling Automatic Updates